Missing Data Imputation using Optimal Transport: Imputing Missing Values using OT

-\textbf{Round robin imputation.} A remaining unaddressed point in \Cref{alg:meta_sinkhorn} is how to perform the ``$\hat{\data} \leftarrow \text{Imputer}(\hat{\data}^t, \Omega, \Theta)$'' step in the presence of missing values.
-A classical method is to perform imputations over variables in a round robin fashion, i.e. iteratively predicting missing coordinates using other coordinates as features in a cyclical manner.
-This corresponds to the case where the imputer parameter $\Theta$ is separable with respect to each variable $(\datarow_{:j})_{1\leq j \leq \dim}$, i.e.\ $\Theta$ consists in $\dim$ sets of parameter $(\theta_j)_{1\leq j \leq \dim}$ where each $\theta_j$ refers to the parameters used to to predict the $j$-th variable.
+A remaining unaddressed point in \Cref{alg:meta_sinkhorn} is how to perform the ``$\hat{\data} \leftarrow \text{Imputer}(\hat{\data}^t, \Omega, \Theta)$'' step in the presence of missing values.
+A classical method is to perform imputations over variables in a round-robin fashion, i.e. to iteratively predict missing coordinates using other coordinates as features in a cyclical manner.
+The main advantage of this method is that it decouples variables being used as inputs and those being imputed.
+This requires having $\dim$ sets of parameter $(\theta_j)_{1\leq j \leq \dim}$, one for each variable, where each $\theta_j$ refers to the parameters used to to predict the $j$-th variable.
 The $j$-th variable is iteratively imputed using the $\dim-1$ remaining variables, according to the chosen model with parameter $\theta_j$: $\hat{\theta}_j$ is first fitted (using e.g. regression or Bayesian methods), then the $j$-th variable is imputed.
 The algorithm then moves to the next variable $j+1$, in a cyclical manner.
-This round robin method is implemented for instance in \texttt{R}'s \texttt{mice} package~\citep{buuren2011} or in the \texttt{IterativeImputer} method of the \texttt{scikit-learn}~\citep{scikit-learn} package.
-Making this round robin imputation explicit in the step ``$\hat{\data} \leftarrow \text{Imputer}(\hat{\data}^t, \Omega, \Theta)$'' of \Cref{alg:meta_sinkhorn} leads to \Cref{alg:rr_sinkhorn}.
+This round-robin method is implemented for instance in \texttt{R}'s \texttt{mice} package~\citep{buuren2011} or in the \texttt{IterativeImputer} method of the \texttt{scikit-learn}~\citep{scikit-learn} package.
+When using the Sinkhorn batch loss \cref{eq:loss_batches} to fit the imputers, this procedure can be seen as a particular case of \Cref{alg:meta_sinkhorn} where the imputer parameter $\Theta$ is separable with respect to each variable $(\datarow_{:j})_{1\leq j \leq \dim}$, i.e.\ $\Theta$ consists in $\dim$ sets of parameter $(\theta_j)_{1\leq j \leq \dim}$.